Overview 2025

 Catalyst Program and Dean's Summer Research Scholarship

 The Catalyst Program is available to high achieving domestic high school leavers studying a STEM course.
-It combines your Bachelor degree with scholarships, extracurricular experiences, special events, and networking opportunities.
+It combines your bachelor's degree with scholarships, extracurricular experiences, special events, and networking opportunities.
 As a Catalyst scholarship recipient, you can participate in the Dean’s Summer Research Scholarship (DSRS) three times throughout your degree, with up to $9,000 in scholarships.
 Non-Catalyst students may also undertake the DSRS with a scholarship payment of $2,000 per experience.

 Additionally, as a Bachelor of Design student, you can take advantage of additional benefits such as access to work-integrated learning opportunities or research projects.
-Learn more about the Catalyst Program

 Become a Student Ambassador

 Improve your communication, teamwork and leadership skills, meet new people, inspire and help others, and developing lasting friendships and networks as a student ambassador.
 Our ambassadors proudly represent the University throughout Tasmania in schools, at University and community events, and support a range of recruitment and engagement activities.
-Though the Student Ambassador Program or STEM Outreach Team you will have many opportunities for training and professional development, experience in real-world community engagement and outreach, networking, and public speaking, plus end up with a key point of distinction on your CV.

 Study overseas at one of our partner institutions

-Find out more about Student Exchange.
+Find out more about Learning abroad.

 Career outcomes